TomaszWoloszyn983/spring-shopping-bot/README.md

 ## UserOrder Table:
 The UserOrder table holds the UserId and OrderId to link users with their orders.
 Each entry represents an order placed by a user.

+### Associating Users with Orders

+The association between User and Order is managed through a Many-to-Many relationship, implemented using an intermediate table called UserOrder.

+1. Relationship Overview

+Entities Involved: User, Order

+Join Table: UserOrder (containing user_id, order_id)

+This structure allows a user to place multiple orders, and—if ever required—an order to potentially be associated with multiple users.

+2. No Direct Repository

+Unlike the ProductOrder relationship, a dedicated repository for UserOrder is not created.

+Instead, data retrieval is handled using existing repositories (GuestUserRepository, OrderRepository) and service methods that utilize custom queries or mapped relationships.

+3. Service Layer Logic

+The GuestUserService includes methods such as findUsersOrders(String userEmail).

+These methods retrieve orders associated with a user by querying the OrderRepository using the user’s email or other identifying fields, assuming the Order entity holds a reference to the user (e.g., through an email field or mapped @ManyToOne relationship).

+4. Efficiency and Simplicity

+By leveraging entity relationships and custom queries, the UserOrder join is abstracted away from the developer.

+This reduces boilerplate code and simplifies data access, especially in use cases where the join table doesn’t require direct interaction (e.g., storing extra fields).

+5. Front-End Integration

+The list of a user’s orders is retrieved in the controller and passed to the view.

+The UI renders these orders, optionally enriched with product data, on pages like the user account or order history view.

+This approach keeps the design simple and effective for typical use cases where the intermediate join does not require additional metadata or logic.

+---

+Would you like to include any code snippets (like the findUsersOrders() method) in the documentation for clarity?

 # Technologies Used